edwards-patrice/Coursera/README.md

 # Coursera
 A repository for some Coursera assignments.
+Some of the projects that were completed are in this repository.